 Aero is not included in Windows Vista Home Basic.
 You can find out which edition of Windows Vista you have on your computer by opening Welcome Center.

-Open Welcome Center by clicking the Start button Picture of the Start button, clicking Control Panel, clicking System and Maintenance, and then clicking Welcome Center.
+Open Welcome Center by clicking the Start button , clicking Control Panel, clicking System and Maintenance, and then clicking Welcome Center.

 The edition of Windows Vista you're running is displayed with your computer details near the top of the window.